esper-io/console_docs/docs/learning-center/product-video.md

-Step 3:You can pick a video from the set of videos available in that category.
+Step 3: You can pick a video from the set of videos available in that category.

 ![](./images/productvideo/3-slideout.png)

-Step 4: A video play window will come and you can watch the tutorial. close the window once you are done.
+Step 4: A video play window will come and you can watch the tutorial.
+Close the window once you are done.